yosefahab/Khartoosha/README.txt

             - Added code to retrieve added data from map to the Map class
             - Modified user data for the platforms (now is a pair of physics body and map object)
         • Weapons: adjusted weapons forces

+Bassel, 24 Jan
+- Modified Bullet and bomb to support bullets spreading in all directions on explostion
+- Prevented bomb from memory leaking